 10) Setting up your homepage

-The homepage on Sessions consists of the homepage slider and the Front Page widgets area.
+The homepage on Oscillator consists of the homepage slider and the Front Page widgets area.
 We saw earlier how we can create slider items.
 The widgetized area of the homepage can be accessed under Appearance > Customize > Widgets.

 Duplicating the demo’s homepage